stevenbenner/jquery-xhr-upload-queue/README.md

 ```

 #### What this code does
-* Setup the plugin on the `#myUploadForm` element, which in this example is a form.
+* Setup the plugin on the `#uploadform` element, which in this example is a form.
 * Set the `postUrl` option and the `queueAdd` callback.
 * When a file is added to the queue (via file input or drag and drop) it will create a new `#uploaditem` div with the file name, upload status, and progress bar.
-* It hooks the `progress`, `endSend`, and `sendFail` callbacks on the file to update the status text, progress bar, and alert the user when the upload finishes or fails.
+* Hooks up the `progress`, `endSend`, and `sendFail` callbacks on the file to update the status text, progress bar, and alert the user when the upload finishes or fails.

-Since `#myUploadForm`  is a form, the plugin will hook the submit event to trigger the upload process so you don't have to set it up manually.
+Since `#uploadform`  is a form, the plugin will hook the submit event to trigger the upload process so you don't have to set it up manually.

 ## Options
 ### System Settings